 - Shorter: Do an out-and-back instead, turning around after the first, second, or 3rd mountain… you’ll still get a serious workout and excellent views.
 Or do a two-car shuttle.

-Updates: 4/2018 – Re-hiked; added photos; minor updates to description, GPX, Google Map.
+Updates: 4/2018 – Re-hiked; added photos; minor updates to description, GPX, Interactive Map.
 12/24/15 – Updated the description to move the start of the hike to the Stonetown Rec center.
-GPX and google map also updated.
+GPX and Interactive Map also updated.

 0.7 – Meet up with the Highlands Trail.
 This trail is co-aligned with RED TRIANGLE on WHITE (Stonetown Circular) until it leaves on Harrison Mtn, so you will see TEAL DIAMONDS along the route as well.